gobitfly/beaconchain/v2/frontend/README.md

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup
-Checkout the `beaconchain` repository from git and navigate to `beaconchain/frontend`.
+Clone the `beaconchain` repository from git.

+On your console, navigate to folder `beaconchain/frontend`.

 Type
 ```